Skip to main content

 Ad for Glenoaks from June 21, 1964, where just $195 move you in today.

-Where is Glenoaks in Dublin?
+Where Glenoaks is located in Dublin

 Annotated aerial map showing the boundaries of the Glenoaks neighborhood in Dublin.

-Selling the tract
+Selling the subdivision

 The homes themselves were based on the same five Raymond Dean Conwell, AIA-designed floor plans used in Volk-McLain's earlier San Ramon Village and Brighton Circle developments nearby.
 But here, they came with small upgrades: shake roofs, marble vanity tops, signature X-timbering, and birdhouse ornaments perched above garages.
 Glenoaks was frugal, yes—but never plain.